Skip to contents

 )

-In order to not have to specify the endemicity status for all species in the phylogeny and instead focus only the island species, we can easily assign the endemicity status for the rest of the species in the tree.
+In order to not have to specify the endemicity status for all species in the phylogeny and instead focus only on the island species, we can easily assign the endemicity status for the rest of the species in the tree.
 Using the island_species data frame produced above, which specifies the island endemicity status of only the species that are found on the island, we can generate the rest of the endemicity statuses for those species that are in the phylogeny but are not present on the island using create_endemicity_status().

 endemicity_status <- create_endemicity_status(